Northern California Co-Dependents Anonymous

 Developed to accompany the CoDA Blue Book, the 12 Step and 12 Traditions Workbook is a great tool and provides a foundation for you and a sponsor to work through some or all the Steps.

 Thinking about finding a sponsor - or being a sponsor - often opens up questions about how to go about it.
 Contact us with Sponsorship questions - such as how to find a sponsor.

+Being a sponsor at times may be challenging and present unexpected dilemmas.
 The Twelve Tips for Sponsors provides a foundation to rely upon and is a valuable resource for anyone considering becoming a sponsor.

-CoDA 30 Questions is one of many Sponsorship tools providing a solid framework for the Sponsor and Sponsee to follow.
+The CoDA 30 Questions is one of many Sponsorship tools providing a solid framework for the Sponsor and Sponsee to follow.
 The 30 Questions refers to reading in Co-Dependents Anonymous - sometimes referred as the Blue Book - as related to the first three steps.

-CoDA Patterns and Characteristics of Codepedency.
+Download and print the CoDA Patterns and Characteristics of Codepedency.

-Welcome to CoDA Packet filled with information about the CoDA 12 Step Program of recovery from codependence.
+Download our free Welcome to CoDA Packet filled with information about the CoDA 12 Step Program of recovery from codependence.
 The pamphlet includes the 12 Steps, 12 Traditions, Patterns and Characteristics, and much more.

 Contact us with questions about CoDA.
 Please remember we are an all-volunteer organization.